flatline01/react-starter-project/readme.md

 We will use the default movie store demo database provided by mysql.

 This is NOT a production ready repo.
 This is more trying to glue together react and express into a singular project, so we dont have to run two services or deployments.
+There is minimal design, just enough to make the site work.

 There is currently no auth or security implemented.
 The express backend will only echo requests and/or success messages without committing changes to the database.
 This will be phase two, as we set up tokens, users, and auth.